Testing Times: the new ICF Credentialing system

 Step 1 – Get ACTP certificate (audio review)

-- Send audio recording to your course provider
+Send audio recording to your course provider - more detail below

 Step 2 – ACTP application